 Nine Ways to be a Competitive SEO This post has been inspired and adapted from one of my favourite non-SEO bloggers, James Altucher.
 He recently wrote: 9 Ways to break all the rules.
 As an SEO, regardless to the fact we proscribe or prescribe the definition, our jobs are to get our content high up enough in SERPs to attract searchers into our sites.
-Simply put, it’s the art of making something findable.
-However, in order to do that, we need to try and follow a set of rules; rules that have been set for us by search engines to get that content up there.
 Sometimes rules are meant to be broken.
 Part of being a good SEO is to understand what these rules are, but part of being a GREAT SEO is to know how far you can stretch these rules, how to cleverly interpret them, and when you can break them.
 A few of these are going to be shocking, a few outrageous. rules in SEO ===> Do the opposite.
-On any given day, there are hundreds of theories on what the right strategy is. ===> Surprise Is the strategy to look at volume of links? ===> Change one thing
+On any given day, there are hundreds of theories on what the right strategy is.
+Don’t follow blindly – sometimes try the opposite of what is being suggested, just to see what happens.
+Try something that is totally out of sync with what the leading theories are saying. ===> Surprise Is the strategy to look at volume of links? ===> Change one thing